Create a Website Account - Manage notification subscriptions, save form progress and more.

 The climbing wall is opened up by reservation only.

-An app called MTB Project provides some great maps of many of the trails in Arkansas including CG.
+An app called MTB Project provides some great maps of many of the trails in Arkansas including Cedar Glades.
 Most of the time you can find one in the Kiosk at the park.

-Acceptable forms of payment are cash, check or money order.
+Acceptable forms of payment are cash, or money order.

 To obtain a marriage license, both individuals will need to be present, with their drivers licenses and sixty dollars ($60) cash.